What are Benzodiazepines?

 Norflurazepam

-Effects and side effects: In online reports, this product is regularly compared to Etizolam and Valium.
+Effects and side effects: Online reports regularly compare this product to Etizolam and Valium.
 The drug is somewhat similar to Valium in that it has a mild euphoric effect, unlike XANAX, which has a more sedative effect.
 It has a calming effect and also has a muscle relaxing effect.
 Norflurazepam is known for a long period of possible after-effects.

 Benzodiazepines and alcohol

-Alcohol and benzodiazepines enhance each other's narcotic effect.
+Alcohol and Benzodiazepines enhance each other's anesthetic effect.
 This can lead to dangerous situations, so a combination of both substances is absolutely not recommended.
 The danger lies in the breakdown process in the body.
 Both alcohol and benzos must be broken down in the body by the liver.
 The combination can make this process much slower.
 This can result in blackouts or life-threatening situations.

 The aftereffects of benzodiazepines